 At the end of the day, the Stonks meme isn’t intended to be a malicious way of attacking someone.
 Instead it’s a tongue-in cheek way of reminding novice investors that the stock market carries inherent volatility that can cause stocks to fall or rise on any given day.

 Because in the end, there are more important things that are going on in the world than the rise and fall of a stock price.
-Keep in mind there are different types of memes, just like there are different types of trades, it's all meant to be fun!
-Thanks for reading!
+Keep in mind there are different types of memes, just like there are different types of trades, it’s all meant to be fun!
+Thanks for reading and if you liked this article be sure to check out our latest post on Tinder Stock for more humor!